MrRiaz/creative-agency-client/README.md

 # [Link](https://creative-agency1-bd.web.app "Homepage")

-A full-stack app where you can pick the date and time and fix an appointment with your doctor.
-A doctor can review his appointments and prescribe medicine to a patient.
+A full-stack app where you can order a service.
+An Admin can review his order and placed his order.

 ## Features